The Art of Lights was a new Chinese-style lantern festival at the Cloverdale fairgrounds in Surrey from mid-December

 - Children (ages 3-12) – $14.95 in advance or $16 at the gate

 Season passes were also available for $39.95 online in advance or $42 at the gate.
-Groups of 5 people get a special discount and can pay just $79.95 online or $83 at the gate.
+Groups of 5 people got a special discount and could pay just $79.95 online or $83 at the gate.

-(Note: For tickets purchased online there are additional service fees.)
+(Note: For tickets purchased online there were additional service fees.)

-UPDATE: As of mid-January 2019 admission prices have been discounted.
-For online purchases adults are $17.99, seniors and kids are $7.99, and groups of four are $47.99.
-Prices at the gate were a couple of dollars more when we last checked.
+NOTE: As of mid-January 2019 admission prices were discounted.
+For online purchases adults were $17.99, seniors and kids were $7.99, and groups of four were $47.99.
+Prices at the gate were a couple of dollars more when we checked.

 Reviews and Visitor Comments

 We at Vancouver’s Best Places didn’t get to the Art of Lights event until fairly late in the 2018/2019 season.
 Prior to going we checked out the online reviews for the event and saw that they had gotten 2.3 out of 5 stars from Groupon customers (as of the second week of January 2019).

-Art of Lights apparently had lots of challenges with their launch.
-It was supposed to open in the early fall but that got delayed and they didn’t finally open until the middle of December.
+Art of Lights apparently had lots of challenges with their initial launch.
+It was supposed to open in the early fall last year but that got delayed and they didn’t finally open until the middle of December.
 We’re guessing problems related to that likely impacted their online ratings.

-Comments from reviewers on Groupon include the following:
+Comments from reviewers on Groupon included the following: